wp-plugins/woocommerce-ajax-filters/readme.txt

 * Wordking great with cutom widget area
 * Unlimited filters by product attributes

-= Next Release ( 1.1.0 ) =

-Features:

-* "No stockists" text editable in admin
-* Stockists search page template.
-Admin can create a page and select as a template Stockists Search Page.
-There will be postcode search option, limit by radius, keyword, category.
-* "Premium Marker icon URL" for categories.
-* CSS class for premium stockists.
-This will provide option to add styles for Premium Stockists
-* Adding filters and actions for developers

-Changes:

 == Installation ==

 1. Install WooCommerce AJAX Filters either via the WordPress.org plugin directory, or by uploading the files to your server